-Going green is more important than ever; the earth has an estimated 11 years to halt climate change.
+Going green is more important than ever; the earth has an estimated decade to halt climate change.
 If we don’t stop environmental destruction in time, the planet won’t recover, and humanity will cease to exist.
 While that’s all pretty frightening, going green is now more accessible and practical than ever before.
 With this, reducing energy consumption at home is vital; and we’ve listed the significant ways you can do this.

 Use solar power.